| Volume 2: working with lathe accessories Copyrights Disclaimer

 10.19 Literature

-11.1 A few simple engineering terms and notes
+11.1 A few simple engineering terms and notes11.2 Sharpening lathe tools

 11.3 Friendly suggestions for grinding HSS blanks